Climate change expected to worsen turbulence

 While Williams' studies have focused on the transatlantic routes in the Northern Hemisphere, he feels the impacts will be felt globally.

-"I would expect the same conclusions we have reached about the North Atlantic to apply to other midlatitude flight routes around the world (in both northern and southern hemispheres).
-We are currently crunching the numbers for these routes," Willams told CNN.
+"I would expect the same conclusions we have reached about the North Atlantic to apply to other mid-latitude flight routes around the world (in both northern and southern hemispheres).
+We are currently crunching the numbers for these routes," Williams told CNN.

 But don't cancel your post-2050 flight travels just yet, according to Furtado, "there are some questions as to the robustness of the poleward/strengthening jet stream findings" in some of the latest climate model runs.